Skip to content

 Map your custom events to Facebook standard or custom events.

-Catch-All Event mode sends every single event tracked by AnyTrack to Facebook, regardless of event mapping configuration.
+Catch-All Event mode sends every event tracked by AnyTrack to Facebook, bypassing event mapping configuration.

-• Forwards ALL events from AnyTrack to Facebook Conversion API
+• Sends all events from AnyTrack to the Conversion API

 • Bypasses event mapping rules

-• Includes events from all sources (website, CRM, webhooks, etc.)
+• Includes events from all sources (website, CRM, webhooks)

 • You want complete event visibility in Facebook Event Manager